blueyi/Download_bcz/README.md

 ## About
-`Download.exe` is a batch download program based on wget, `get_nodup_word_tv_url.exe` used to obtain unduplicated direct http url,`get_try_tv_url_ex_word.exe` can used to predict bcz's tv url. `get_url_ex_url.exe` to get unduplicated url from more than one text file. `get_nodup_word_list.exe` to get unduplicated word from more than one text file.`Rename.exe` used to rename downloaded file to original file name.`Copy_words.exe` used to copy file from a source directory,the file name specified by a text file,the destination directory will be named `words_list`.
+`Download.exe` is a batch download program based on wget, `get_nodup_word_tv_url.exe` used to obtain unduplicated direct http url,`get_try_tv_url_ex_word.exe` can used to predict bcz's tv url. `get_url_ex_url.exe` to get unduplicated url from more than one text file. `get_nodup_word_list.exe` to get unduplicated word from more than one text file.`Rename.exe` used to rename downloaded file name to original file name.`Copy_words.exe` used to copy file from a source directory,the file name specified by a text file,the destination directory will be named `words_list`.

 ## Main feature
 This program will download all resource file from an text file on the basis of what pattern of url line the text file contain.This program only used to technical communication, so don't used in any illegal field.